SecureSecrets-dev/bt-passwordsafe-api-csharp/README.md

 The SDK supports two authentication methods:

-1. **API Key Authentication**: Uses the API Key, RunAs Username, and RunAs Password
+1. **PS-Auth Authentication**: Uses the API Key, RunAs Username, and RunAs Password
 2. **OAuth Authentication**: Uses Client ID and Client Secret for OAuth 2.0 authentication

 The authentication method is determined by the `UseOAuth` option.
 When set to `true`, OAuth authentication is used; otherwise, API key authentication is used.